zenkay/personal-blog/wp-content/plugins/google-plus-author/readme.txt

 1. Download the zip file
 2. Extract the contents
-3. Upload the folder `google-plus-authorship` to your WP plugin folder `/wp-content/plugins/` directory
+3. Upload the folder `google-plus-author` to your WP plugin folder `/wp-content/plugins/` directory
 4. Go to Plugins > Plugins, and activate the plugin